Moral absolutism: Comparison with other ethical theories

-Ethical theories which place strong emphasis on rights and duty, such as the deontological ethics of Immanuel Kant, are often forms of moral absolutism, as are many religious moral codes.
+Ethical theories which place strong emphasis on rights and duty, such as the deontological ethics of Immanuel Kant, are often considered forms of moral absolutism, as are many religious moral codes.

 Religion

 One can adhere to moral absolutism in a strictly secular context, exemplified by the many variations of deontological moral rationalism.
 However, many religions, especially ones which define divine commandments, also adhere to moral absolutist positions.
 Therefore, to followers of such religions, the moral system is absolute, perfect and unchanging.
 Some secular philosophies also take a morally absolutist position, asserting that the absolute laws of morality are inherent in the nature of people, the nature of life in general, or the Universe itself.

 Thomas Aquinas never explicitly addresses the Euthyphro dilemma, but draws a distinction between what is good or evil in itself and what is good or evil because of God's commands, with unchangeable moral standards forming the bulk of natural law.
 Thus he contends that not even God can change the Ten Commandments, adding, however, that God can change what individuals deserve in particular cases, in what might look like special dispensations to murder or steal.